scoarescoare/angular-brunch-true-north/README.md

         font/                 --> [fontawesome](http://fortawesome.github.com/Font-Awesome/) rendering icons
           fontawesome-webfont.*
         img/                  --> image files
-        partials/             --> angular view partials (partial HTML templates) nav.html                If you are using HTML you may modify these files directly. partial1.html           If you are using Jade these file will be update from their *.jade counterpart partial2.html
-        index.html            --> app layout file (the main html template file of the app).

       partials/               --> Jade partial files.
 This file will be converted to HTML upon save. nav.jade              If you are using HTML this directory will not be present.
 You will find the template file